 Foods like raisins, which are often promoted as an all-natural snack option, can be troublesome.
 “The raisin is one of the worst foods because they’re so sticky and they actually adhere to teeth and stay there for an extended amount of time,” he says.
 “The sugar in that food is being consumed by the bacteria in our mouth during that time.”

 Whether it’s the crunch or the fact that they’re shaped like their favorite animals, kids love crackers and chips.
 The truth?
 “Many crackers are cookies with salt,” Dr. Hayes says.
 Not only do the carbohydrates in things like crackers and chips break down into sugar, they also tend to get stuck in the tops of your teeth for long periods of time.

 Set an Example

 You’d do anything for your kids.
 Now, are you ready to do all of the above for yourself too?
 Dr. Shenkin says setting an example can make a big difference in your whole family’s health.
-Eat well, brush twice a day for two minutes and floss once a day.
+Eat well, brush twice a day for two minutes and clean between your teeth once a day.
 “If you want to change your child’s habits, it isn’t just about what they do,” he says.
 “Do the same thing with them.”